YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 5. UCubeAPI : Send Logs

-* uCube SDK manage a logback that save all RPC exchanges and differents user actions.
+* uCube SDK manages a log back that save all RPC exchanges and differents users actions.
-* User of SDK can send logs to be interpreted by the support team using this API :
+* User of SDK can send logs to be interpreted by the support team using this API:

 		UCubeAPI.sendLogs();